Hoglandets-IT/beetl/docs/transformers/using-transformers.md

           columns: ["city", "street", "zip"]
 ```

-The DataFrame that you have after the source transformer is then used when inserting into the destination, so transforming the source data into the destination format is usually how this is used.
-But you can ofcourse transform the destination data prior to comparing as well.

 ## Insertion and deletion transformers

-These transformers only apply to the source DataFrame before the insertions or deletions are being carried out by the destination data source adapter.
+These transformers are applied to the source dataset prior to insertion of new rows or deletion of existing rows in the destination.

-An example of when these are needed is when you work with MongoDB databases as both source and destination.
-Since beetl is converting MongoDB's ObjectId's to strings automatically for comparison reasons, you might want to convert these back into their original form before trying to insert of delete.
-You can use the [strings.to_object_id](/transformers/strings.html#to-object-id) in the insertionTransformers and deletionTransformers section to do so.
+As an example you might want to use these when you work with a MongoDB database as both the source and the destination.
+Since beetl is converting MongoDB's ObjectId's to strings automatically for comparison reasons, you have to convert these back into their original form before insertion or deletion.
+That can be easily done using the [strings.to_object_id](/transformers/strings.html#to-object-id) transformer.

 ```yaml
 sync: